 Consistent with other school lice policies in and around San Antonio, Seguin allows students back to school after treatment even if nits remain.
 This district is on the more lenient side in that even students with a few live bugs will be allowed to remain for the day until they go home to be treated.
 "Students are checked periodically for head lice and nits.
 When it is determined that more than a few live lice are present, the student is immediately sent home with a letter and instructions for care.
 A letter signed by the parent and verifying treatment must accompany the student upon his/her return to school; Only a few lice are present, the nurse or health aide may, with the permission of the principal, comb out the few live lice and send the student back to class.
 At the end of the day, the student is sent home with a letter and instructions for care.
 If a student with only a few live lice has had persistent lice problems, s/he is sent home with a letter and instructions for care.
 Only nits are present, the student will remain in school for the day.
 At the end of the day, the student is sent home with a letter and instructions for care.
 An absence is excused on the day a student is sent home due to lice.
 An absence is unexcused on each day a student does not return following the day s/he is sent home due to lice.
 (State Board of Health Regulations for Communicable Diseases)".

 San Antonio Lice Treatment and Removal Service

-LiceDoctors Lice Treatment and Removal Service has provided families with head lice treatment using a lice removal protocol that was developed 19 years ago by our physician medical director.
+LiceDoctors Lice Treatment and Removal Service has provided families with head lice treatment using a lice removal protocol that was developed 19 years ago by our physician Medical professionals.
 We back up our plan with a full guarantee that our treatment works.
 If you live in San Antonio or surrounding areas, call us for same day service at 210-853-2722.